-By default, Dropbox saves a history of all deleted and previous versions of files, and allows you to restore them for up to 30 days.
-Unlimited recovery is available as an add-on for Dropbox free and Pro accounts, and is included with Dropbox for Business.
+Dropbox saves a history of all deleted and previous versions of files, and allows you to restore them for up to 30 days.
+Extended version history is available as a Dropbox Plus subscription add-on.
+Dropbox Business users have 120 days to recover deleted files.
 Learn more

-Our security team performs automated and manual application security testing on a regular basis to identify and patch potential security vulnerabilities and bugs on our desktop, web, and mobile applications.
-We also work with third-party security specialists, as well as other industry security teams and the security research community, to keep our applications safe and secure.
-Potential security bugs and vulnerabilities can be reported to us at firstname.lastname@example.org.
+We regularly test our infrastructure and apps to identify and patch vulnerabilities.
+We also work with third-party specialists, industry security teams, and the security research community to keep our users and their files safe.
+Potential security bugs and vulnerabilities can be reported to us on the third-party service HackerOne.

-A number of guidelines and practices have been established to help third-party developers create apps that connect to Dropbox while respecting and protecting user privacy and account security.
-We require unique keys for each distinct app a developer writes, and all apps are subject to review.
+Dropbox has terms and guidelines for third-party developers to create apps that connect to Dropbox while respecting user privacy and account security.
 In addition, we use OAuth, an industry-standard protocol for authorization, to allow users to grant apps different levels of account access without exposing their account credentials.
-For more information on Dropbox APIs and for developers, see www.dropbox.com/developers.
+Learn more